SuperOfficeDocs/superoffice-docs/user-guide/en/request/reply-templates/create.md

 3. Click the **New reply template** button.
 This takes you to the **Properties** tab in the **Reply template properties** screen.

 4. At the top of this screen you enter the following:

     * **Name**: Enter a descriptive name for the reply template.
     * **Description**: Add a short description of the contents of the reply template.
-    * **Folder**: The name of the folder you have selected is displayed here automatically.
+    * **Folder**: By default, the name of the selected folder.
 You can select a different folder here.
     * **Access**: Here you determine who is to have access to read and edit the reply template.

 5. Select the **(Unspecified language)** tab.